cpackard/polylith-webapp-template/readme.md

 The end format will be similar to the [Clojure Polylith Realworld Example App](https://github.com/furkan3ayraktar/clojure-polylith-realworld-example-app) but with only the "core" components needed for most web-app functionality: database operations, auth middleware, etc. Check them out for great resource on a fully implemented Polylith codebase.

 `poly-web` is currently in active development (hence the alpha status).
-Suggestions and/or pull requests for functionality is welcome.
+Suggestions or pull requests for functionality are welcome!

-To load all dependencies in the REPL, run the command `cider-jack-in-clj` from the [user.clj](development/src/user.clj) file.

-## Building and Running
+## Building and running

 To build the project: `clojure -T:build uberjar :project backend`